 Most of our organisations nowadays are bureaucratic and rely heavily upon project management.
-Both of these are classic barriers to systems thinking.
-Bureaucracy can hinder the process and project management is largely reductionist, the opposite of systems thinking.
+Both of these things are classic barriers to systems thinking.
+Bureaucracy can hinder the process and project management often does not consider systems thinking, even though it could.

 The concepts and terminology used in systems thinking can be difficult to understand.
 Words sometimes mean something different when used in relation to systems thinking.
 For example, when we talk about a “mess” we do not mean a living room floor littered with children’s toys and crushed biscuits.
 We mean a situation where there are unknown goals, priorities are uncertain, the problem is difficult to explain, the situation affects many people and there are multiple possible trajectories.

 And, finally, by its very nature, it crosses disciplinary boundaries.
 Many people can find this quite challenging.